Physics of Language Models: Part 4.1, Architecture Design and the Magic of Canon Layers: Details on Other + Real-Life Experiments

 \section{Details on Other + Real-Life Experiments}

 This section provides a brief description of additional tasks used in the paper.

 \parhead{Full Copy} In \figureref{fig:copy}, we evaluated the performance of models with 1 or 2 layers on a trivial pretraining task.
 This task involves choosing $N=500$ and generating a sequence starting with \verb|<bos>|, followed by a random permutation of $N$ tokens between 1 and $N$, then appending \verb|<query>| and an identical copy of the sequence.
 The task uses label masking, where the loss is computed only on the $N$ answer tokens.
 Models are pretrained with a context length of 1024, a total batch size of 32, AdamW optimizer ($\beta = 0.9,0.98$ and $\veps=10^{-6}$), weight decay of 0.03, learning rate warmup for the first 1000 steps, and cosine decay to 10\%.
 Training duration is set to 50k steps, and the best results are reported across learning rates $\{0.0005, 0.001, 0.002, 0.005\}$.
+For a cleaner comparison, in this experiment only we disabled the value matrix (\texttt{v\_proj}) in the attention layers; the MLP layers are unchanged.

 For this task, we also assessed the models' ability to correctly copy the first $t=1,2,4$ tokens within the sequence.
 As shown in \figureref{fig:copy2}, these results are nearly identical to those in \figureref{fig:copy}.